 During placement operations, ensure that the discharge end of the tremie or pump line is within 6 inches of the bottom of the shaft excavation until at least 10 feet of concrete has been placed.
 Ensure the discharge end of the tremie or pump line is continuously embedded at least 10 feet into the concrete after 10 feet of concrete has been placed and until the casing is overpoured sufficiently to eliminate all contaminated concrete.
 Ensure that the free fall of concrete into the hopper is less than 5 feet at all times.
 Support the tremie so that it can be raised to increase the discharge of concrete and lowered to reduce the discharge of concrete.
-Do not rapidly raise or lower the tremie to increase the discharge of the concrete in the tremie or pump line at all times to prevent water or slurry intrusion into the shaft concrete.
+Do not rapidly raise or lower the tremie to increase the discharge of the concrete.
+Maintain a continuous flow of concrete and a positive pressure differential of the concrete in the tremie or pump line at all times to prevent water or slurry intrusion into the shaft concrete.